thakkarV/ThesisPDRR/index.md

 - But this is not scalable for modern cars that have very heavy compute needs.

 ---
+name: rtos
+template: basic-layout
+## Real Time Operating System
+- Time is a first class resource
+- Need to ensure control systems processing has no delays
+- Unification is essential for the automobiles of the future

+---
 name: can-cannot-2-electric-boogaloo
 template: basic-layout
 ## Easy, do both separately!
-- No, still need CAN for control + infotainment
+- No, still need CAN for control and infotainment
-- But RTOS cannot do infotainment
+- But RTOS cannot do infotainment, its breaking your car!
 - CAN ... cannot?
 ???
 - can ~cannot~ do this